 Training and Technical Assistance Standards - Revised March 2019

-The Core Performance Standards were developed to promote the consistency and quality of OJJDP-sponsored TTA activities among providers, and to advance common expectations of performance excellence.
-The Core Performance Standards present minimum expectations to be met for effective practice in the planning, coordination, delivery, and evaluation of training.
+The Core Performance Standards were developed to promote the consistency and quality of OJJDP-sponsored TTA activities among providers and to advance common expectations of performance excellence.
+The Core Performance Standards present minimum expectations for effective practice in the planning, coordination, delivery, and evaluation of training.